 In grades 6 – 8, students are ready for new levels of intellectual challenge.
-If they have followed the Common Core Curriculum Maps up to this point, they should have a strong background in mythology, folktales, and fables from around the world; classic and contemporary fiction and poetry; and literary nonfiction related to historical and select scientific topics.
+If they have followed Common Core's Wheatley Portfolio up to this point, they should have a strong background in mythology, folktales, and fables from around the world; classic and contemporary fiction and poetry; and literary nonfiction related to historical and select scientific topics.
 They should be able to write a short paper in which they articulate a central idea and support it with examples from texts.

 Through the diverse use of texts, new topics are introduced and old ones reintroduced in greater depth deliberately across the middle school grades.
 As in the earlier grades, many units combine fictional narratives with historical accounts; students may build background knowledge while considering similarities and differences between fiction and nonfiction.
 For example, in seventh grade, students build upon the “Literary Heroes” unit from Grade 4, and then read about the Middle Ages, as they compare varying depictions of medieval characters.
 Students make connections between literature and science as well: In sixth grade, they read about flying from literary, historical, and scientific perspectives, and in seventh grade they consider to what extent the science in science fiction must be truthful.